trallard/pitaya_smoothie/README.md

 | Sidebar background                 | ![#130C29](https://placehold.it/15/130C29/000000?text=%20) `#130C29` |
 | Sidebar  section header background | ![#181036](https://placehold.it/15/181036/000000?text=%20) `#181036` |
 | Sidebar  section header foreground | ![#7d79d1](https://placehold.it/15/7d79d1/000000?text=%20) `#7d79d1` |

+## Contributing

+🚧 This project is always a work in progress and everyone is encouraged to help improving it 🚧

+Everyone is asked to follow our [code of conduct](./CODE_OF_CONDUCT.md) and to checkout our [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## License and Attribution